-Table 16: Injection - Process factors impacting CAPEX
+Table 14: Injection - Process factors impacting CAPEX

-Salt cavern Aquifer Depleted field Filtering and metering Both unit will be function of the flow rate.
-Each XX $\rm Nm^3/h$ new train of filtering and metering is required Compression Direct function of power consumed.
-Power is function of flowrate and pressure difference between suction pressure (pipeline or electrolyser pressure) and injection pressure
+Salt cavern Aquifer Depleted field Filtering and metering Both units will be function of the flowrate.
+Each XX Nm 3 /h new train of filtering and metering is required Compression Direct function of power consumed.
+Power is function of flowrate and pressure difference between suction press (pipeline or electrolyser pressure) and injection pressure